Joe Rector was part of some incredibly well-known college football successes playing for Bud Wilkinson at Oklahoma in the 1950s.

-ALL-STATE SERIES — Joe Rector knows he might never have made it to the University of Oklahoma if it hadn't been for his high school coach.
+But Rector knows he might have never made it to OU if it hadn't been for Muskogee High School coach Paul Young.

 Rector remembers getting the opportunity to play in the All-State game — well, he remembers the first half, anyway.